masterteam-ntua/master-team-website/_pages/admissions.md

         </p>
         <p>
             Candidates should be prepared for a possible interview if the admissions committee decides to conduct one, and they should be able to clearly demonstrate their interest in the field of Translational Engineering in Health and Medicine.
-Interviews are planned for July 3, 2024.
-Final selection will be completed by July 15, 2024 and candidates will be notified electronically of the results.
+Interviews are planned from July 10th to 12th, 2025.
+Final selection will be completed by July 27, 2025 and candidates will be notified electronically of the results.
         </p>
         <p>
             No tuition fees are required for European citizens to participate in the program.
 Students from non-EU countries must pay the